Homepage / Travel Tips / Year-round Weather in Glacier National Park

 What is the Weather Like in September in Glacier National Park?

 September in Glacier has an average high of 69 and hits a low of around 40 degrees at night.
-The air becomes crisp and the temperature of the surrounding rivers and lakes get cooler as well.
+The air becomes crisp and the temperature of the surrounding rivers and lakes gets cooler as well.
 September is still relatively dry with an average of just 7 rainy days, there is plenty of sunshine to go around.
+This is a wonderful time to head out onto the Flathead River for a Happy Hour Float or a River Brunch Cruise!

 The cooler temperatures bring about splendid fall colors in late September.
-Up at Logan Pass, temperatures will often be around 50-60 degrees in late September and yellow Larches begin to scatter the hillsides.
+Up at Logan Pass, temperatures will often be around 50-60 degrees in late September and golden Larches begin to scatter the hillsides.
 Come prepared with extra layers and you can enjoy this wonderful time of year in Glacier with typically fewer crowds than the summer peak season.
+September is a real gem here in Glacier Country!

 What is the Weather Like in October in Glacier National Park?

 October weather patterns can vary dramatically.
-You might have snow flurries and freezing temps one day followed by 60 degrees and sunny the next day.
-On average, October temperatures around West Glacier are in the mid 50’s and lows around 32 degrees.
+You might have snow flurries and freezing temps one day followed by 60 degrees and sunny the next.
+On average, October temperatures around West Glacier are in the mid-50s with lows around 32 degrees.

-While October can still be an incredible time to visit Glacier National Park (LINK), note that most restaurants and stores in the area will be shut down.
+While October can still be an incredible time to visit Glacier National Park, note that most restaurants and stores in the area will be shut down.
 Plan your days with extra provisions and plenty of warm clothes.

 What is the Weather Like in November in Glacier National Park?

 You can be assured there will be very few crowds in November.
-While stores and shops are closed down, it can be a wonderful time to go for a snowshoe or to look at the ice forming on the high mountain lakes.
+While stores and shops are closed down, it can be a wonderful time to go for a snowshoe (if the first snow has fallen) or to look at the ice forming on the high mountain lakes.
+This is a great time to take a shorter driving tour of the park or a tour around Flathead Lake.
+If you are a shoulder season lover, then November is the time to visit Glacier!

 What is the Weather Like in December in Glacier National Park?

 By December, Winter is upon us in Glacier.
 December is actually the snowiest month in the Park with an average of 34.5 inches.
-Expect temperatures in the high 20’s with an average low of 19 degrees at night.
-Glacier averages 12 days of precipitation in December so you'll want to ensure to dress warm for your early winter visit.
+Expect temperatures in the high 20s with an average low of 19 degrees at night.
+Glacier averages 12 days of precipitation in December so you'll want to dress warm with good wool/synthetic base layers for your early winter visit.

-Most visits in December are centered around West Glacier with a visit to the Lake McDonald Lodge or getting photographs in the quaint town of Apgar.
-Usually by mid-December there can be great opportunities for snowshoeing and cross country skiing in and around Glacier.
+Most visits in December are centered around West Glacier with a visit to Lake McDonald Lodge as the lake starts to freeze over around the edges or getting photographs in the quaint town of Apgar.
+Usually by mid-December, there can be great opportunities for snowshoeing and cross-country skiing in and around Glacier.
 For the extreme, ice climbing comes alive in December as well.
+Explore the icy parts of our neck of the woods by heading out on an Ice Climbing Tour near Glacier National Park.

 avatar